I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 Right.

-A cap and trade system says we're going to lower the overall level of carbon dioxide.
+A cap and trade system says we're going to lower the overall level of carbon dioxide, and then you're going to buy these credits.

-Well, if you're already producing windmills and solar panels, you're gonna have lots of credits.
+Well, if you're already producing windmills and solar panels, you're going to have lots of credits.

 And if you're an oil company or somebody else or another energy company not doing this, you're going to have to buy those credits from the alternative energy producers.